Successors of New Spain

 End of Republic of the Rio Grande

-At a meeting between General Antonio Canales of the separatist Republic of the Rio Grande and General Mariano Arista of the Mexican Republic, Canales agrees to abandon the rebellion in return for the position of brigadier general in the Mexican Army.
-Other rebel leaders surrender on the same day, ending the breakaway republic.
+At a meeting between General Antonio Canales of the separatist Republic of the Rio Grande and General Mariano Arista of the Mexican Republic, Canales agreed to abandon the rebellion in return for the position of brigadier general in the Mexican Army.
+Other rebel leaders surrendered on the same day, ending the breakaway republic.

 End of Union of Central America

-El Salvador, the last remaining state adhering to the Federal Republic of Central America, proclaims itself a republic and thereby officially ends the union.
+El Salvador, the last remaining state adhering to the Federal Republic of Central America, proclaimed itself a republic and thereby officially ended the union.

 Province of Canada

 In accordance with the Act of Union 1840, the British colonies of Upper and Lower Canada merged to form United Province of Canada.
 The colony of Upper Canada became the new region of Canada East, while Lower Canada became Canada West.
 The first capital was Kingston (1841-1844), but would be changed six times before settling on Ottawa in 1866.

 Texas President Mirabeau Lamar sent a military-commercial expedition to take Santa Fe and thereby bolster Texas's claim to New Mexico.
 The expedition set out from Kenney's Fort near Austin, arriving in New Mexico in mid-September after numerous mishaps, largely caused by poor preparation.
 Expecting to be supported by the local population, they were instead quickly captured by the Mexican Army under Governor Manuel Armijo.